- Mens Sports

 Mitroff has been a member of the American Baseball Coaches Association for 14 years.
 Before coming to Cornerstone, Mitroff was a head coach for the Arlington Cardinals collegiate summer league team.
 He has also coached at the high school level and extensively within travel baseball organizations.
 He also served as the head coach for Illinois Select Baseball.
 He pioneered events such as the Baseball Leadership Summit and P.I.T.C.H. (players investing toward community help) which mentors coaches and trained student athletes.

-David A Mitroff joins the Cornerstone athletic program staff with more than 800 games of experience coaching.
-Before completing his degree at Bethel University in 1983 in business administration he was a three year starting catcher from 1979 to 1982
+Before completing his degree from Bethel University in 1983 in business administration he played and was Bethel’s starting catcher for three years from 1979 to 1982.

-He is married to Linda Lee Mitroff of Palatine IL and has three adult children.
-Melanie Good (27), Corinne VanArsdale (25), and David N Mitroff (22).
+He is married to Linda Lee Mitroff of Palatine IL and has three adult children Melanie Good (28) Corinne VanArsdale (27) and David N Mitroff (23)

 Ron Engels, a native of Wyoming, Mich., played football, basketball and baseball for Grand Rapids Community College.
 He graduated from Western Michigan University in 1963 and earned masters degree from Central Michigan in 1969.

 As coach at Wyoming Park High School, where he taught history and family living, the team won the State Championship, three runner up State Championships, 15 conference titles, 11 district titles and seven regional titles.
 He retired from teaching in 1994 and has since been helping coach baseball at Hudsonville High School.

 He has served as president of the MHSBCA for two years, selected to the MHSBCA Hall of Fame and received the Coach of the Year for 1980, 1984, 1992 and 2001.

 Engles and his wife, Barbara, have five children.